breuerfelix/breuerfelix.github.io/_posts/18-04-15-Custom-Linux-Commands.md

 $ touch pullgit
 $ sudo chmod 777 pullgit
 ```
-Open the file with your preferred editor.
+Open the file with your preferred editor:
 ```bash
 $ vi pullgit
 ```
 Write everything down that should be executed with your custom command.
-In our example this will be a really short script.
+In our example this will be a really short script:
 ```bash
 #!/bin/bash
 cd /etc/gitrepo